raganwald/raganwald.github.com/_posts/2016-07-20-prefer-composition-to-inheritance.md

 tags: [allonge, noindex]
 ---

+**This is a work-in-progress: Please do not share it on Reddit, Hacker News, and so forth until this message is removed.
+Feel free to share the github link on Twitter for those who are interested in looking over my shoulder and/or commenting as I write.
+Your feedback is very much welcome.**

+---

 ### preamble

 In [Why Are Mixins Considered Harmful][harmful], we saw that concatenative sharing--as exemplified by mixins--leads to snowballing complexity because of three effects: